 In cases where a person has been killed due to a taxi accident, relevant parties may seek compensation through the filing of a wrongful death lawsuit.

-Elman Law Group has handled many taxi accident injury cases in Chicago and the Chicago area.
+Elman Joseph Law Group, LLC has handled many taxi accident injury cases in Chicago and the Chicago area.
 Our trial lawyers have experience in these types of cases, as well as extensive experience in other vehicle-related personal injury cases.
-Over the last 30+ years, Elman Law Group has handled well over 10,000 Illinois personal injury lawsuits.
+Over the last 30+ years, Elman Joseph Law Group, LLC has handled well over 10,000 Illinois personal injury lawsuits.
 During this time, we have built a reputation for our court trial accomplishments.
 This court trial capability has proven valuable to our clients, as in many cases taking a case to court has yielded much greater compensation as compared to if the settlement offer was taken.

 Please contact our office immediately to discuss your taxi accident and the accompanying injuries.
 This consultation is provided free of charge.